swstack/payments-engine/README.md

 * The application is designed to be easily testable by using dependency injection and [SOLID](https://en.wikipedia.org/wiki/SOLID) principles
 * The parallelism of the application was meant to show scalability and understanding of advanced Rust programming, but actually introduced a ton of complexity related to the chronological order of transactions.

+### Error handling

+* All errors are mapped to some variation of the global error type `PaymentError` so you can use `?` throughout the application.
+* I am using `panic!()` if there is an irrecoverable error, wouldn't do this in a production application

+### Testing

+* Unit tests exist in the source files and focus on isolated components of the system
+* Integration tests also exist that treat the entire payment engine as a blackbox and there are input files used for testing under `tests/resources`

 ## Usage example

 Run with cargo: